xtyangpsp/LASER/README.md

 # Welcome to La Salle Seismic Research (LASER) project site

 This website is the home for the La Salle Seismic Research (LASER) project.
-You can check key research outputs of the project [here](https://xtyangpsp.github.io/LASER/research.md).

 ## About
 We will add more details with the start of this project.

+## Fieldwork
+Information about the fieldwork component of the project.

+## Research
+Here is a summary of key research results.

-### Support or Contact
+## Support or Contact

 Contact Xiaotao Yang (xtyang@purdue.edu) for any questions.